Season 1, Episode 6:

 - Asshole Victim: Discussed.
-Tierny refers to Vincent DeLuca's murder as a "public service homicide", and the retired Officer Sullivan calls it "divine retribution".
+Terney refers to Vincent DeLuca's murder as a "public service homicide", and the retired Officer Sullivan calls it "divine retribution".

-- Bait and Switch: Zoe looks like she's going to murder a policeman with a Glock she's bought on the black market.
-Turns out the weapon had been left in a toilet by a careless cop, and Zoe has arranged for it to be returned so the cop won't loose his job.
+- Bait-and-Switch: Zoe looks like she's going to murder a policeman with a Glock she's bought on the black market.
+Turns out the weapon had been left in a toilet by a careless cop, and Zoe has arranged for it to be returned so the cop won't lose his job.

 - Best Served Cold: Elias avenges the murder of his mother, using the original murder weapon.

 - Characterization Marches On: This is Zoe's first appearance, and she's a little more abrasive here than in her later appearances.